sboesebeck/morphium/docs/poppydb.md

 java -jar poppydb-cli.jar --cfg /etc/poppydb/config
 ```

+### Inspecting and validating the configuration

+`--print-config` prints the *effective* configuration - built-in defaults, the loaded config
+file and the command line merged, with the usual precedence (command line > config file >
+defaults) - and exits.
+Every key carries a comment naming where its value came from, secrets
+are redacted (`# root-password=***`).
+The output is itself a valid configuration file, so it
+doubles as a starting template:

+    java -jar poppydb.jar --no-config --print-config > poppydb.conf.template

+`--check-config` validates the effective configuration without starting the server and exits
+with code 0 (OK) or 1 (errors) - like `nginx -t`.
+Beyond syntax and semantic cross-checks
+(value ranges, `root-user`/`root-password` pairing, `rs-priorities` count matching `rs-seed`,
+`memory-warn` <= `memory-reject`, ...), it performs deep checks: the SSL keystore is actually
+loaded (catching wrong keystore passwords), secret files are read, and the dump directory is
+checked for usability.
+Warnings (e.g. `ssl` without a keystore) do not affect the exit code:

+    java -jar poppydb.jar --cfg /etc/poppydb/config --check-config

+Both flags can be combined with `--cfg`/`-f`, `--no-config` and any other option; `--print-config
+--check-config` prints first, then validates.

 ### Command Line Arguments
 You can configure the PoppyDB using the following command-line arguments.
 The **Config Key**
 column is the equivalent key for the [configuration file](#configuration-file) above (kebab-case,